| Bali Usada - a week of Tapa Brata with Merta Ada

 attend but Moneyya, who usually lives there, had some visa business to

+attend to.
 I live in Sanur and went at times to the Bali Usada's Sanur center

 Monday evening meditation.
 It was nice to get out and sit with about